 - Supervising other nurses and assisting doctors during surgeries or major procedures

-What Certification Will I Need at the End of My BSN Program?
+What Certification Will You Need at the End of the BSN Program?

 After you finish your degree program, you have to take the National Council Licensure Examination (NCLEX).